 Speaker: Izumi Nakamitsu, High Representative for Disarmament Affairs

 Space has several unique characteristics that make the application of traditional arms controls and disarmament tools difficult.
-This panel will explore the physics of the outer space environment, different orbital regimes and their uses.
-Furthermore, it will also look at the nature of space systems and their component, functions, operators and users.
-Panellists will address these topics from a technical perspective and also look at how these technical characteristics condition the application of international law and wider governance tools to the space domain.
+This panel explored the physics of the outer space environment, different orbital regimes and their uses.
+Furthermore, it looked at the nature of space systems and their component, functions, operators and users.
+Panellists addressed these topics from a technical perspective and also looked at how these technical characteristics condition the application of international law and wider governance tools to the space domain.

 Hellmut Lagos, Chair of the UN OEWG on Reducing Space Threats through Norms, Rules and Principles of Responsible Behaviours